aceslei/public.lab/topic/vscode/unboxing.md

 * `KomodoIDE`
 * `Sublime`
 * `Vim`
-* A lot of the [other tools on this list](https://insights.stackoverflow.com/survey/2017#technology-most-popular-developer-environments-by-occupation)
+* A lot of the [other tools on this list](https://insights.stackoverflow.com/survey/2017#technology-most-popular-developer-environments-by-occupation) and even others [on this list](https://en.wikipedia.org/wiki/Comparison_of_text_editors#Overview).

 **Highlights:**
 * General grade: solid 4.5 stars out of 5